 And we needed help in every other area, too: production, subscriber

-could trust, we hired people we knew and assigned them tasks many had
+we could trust, we hired people we knew and assigned them tasks

-never done before.
-David's wife, Jacqueline Poitier took charge of
+many had never done before.
+David's wife, Jacqueline Poitier took

-the art and production process.
-My sister, Sarah Woodard became our
+charge of the art and production process.
+My sister, Sarah Woodard

-accounting manager.
-Her husband, Bill Cox, took charge of computer store
+became our accounting manager.
+Her husband, Bill Cox, took charge

 All those people needed telephones and a place to work.
 We outgrew

-four separate spaces on Irving Street in San Francisco: two apartments,
+rented four separate spaces on Irving Street in San Francisco:

-a basement office space and an off-season H&R Block Tax office.
+two apartments, a basement office space and an off-season H&R

-so we hired a kid to run up and down the street distributing phone
+were linked together, so we hired a kid to run up and down the

 Advertising orders flooded in and we decided to go monthly with the fourth

 issue.
-We sold over 130 ad pages for that issue alone.
+We sold over 130 pages for that issue alone.

-right away.
-At 148 pages, our second issue was bigger than our printer's
+overwhelmed right away.
+At 148 pages, our second issue was bigger

-binding equipment could handle.
-We outgrew our fulfillment agent almost
+than our printer's binding equipment could handle.
+We outgrew our

-After only six months, in March 1982, things came to a head with our investor.
-He told
+In March things came to a head with our investor, who finally told us

-hoped that a bigger backer - one with publishing expertise and systems - would
+certainly hoped that a bigger backer - one with publishing expertise and